Expert: Use in literature

 Mark Twain defined an expert as "an ordinary fellow from another town".
 Will Rogers described an expert as "A man fifty miles from home with a briefcase."
 Danish scientist and Nobel laureate Niels Bohr defined an expert as "A person that has made every possible mistake within his or her field."
-Malcolm Gladwell describes expertise as a matter of practicing the correct way for a total of around 10,000 hours.
+Canadian writer Malcolm Gladwell describes expertise as a matter of practicing the correct way for a total of around 10,000 hours.